 In the Manage menu on the left, click Users.

 On the Lookup tab, click View all users to list every user in the system, or search the user database for all users that match the criteria you enter, based on their first name, last name, or email address.

 This will search the local user database and not the federated database (such as LDAP) because not all external identity provider systems inlcude a way to page through users.
 If you want users from a federated database to be synced into the local database, select User Federation in the Configure menu on the left, and adjust the Sync Settings for your user federation provider.

 To create a new Anaconda Enterprise user, click Add user and specify a user name—and optionally provide values for the other fields—before clicking Save.

-User names containing unicode characters—special characters, punctuation, symbols—are not permitted.
+User names containing unicode characters—special characters, punctuation, symbols, spaces—are not permitted.

 To configure a user, click the user’s ID in the list and use the available tabs as follows:

 Use the Details tab to specify information for the user, optionally enable user registration and required actions and impersonate the user.
 If you include an email address, an invitation to join Anaconda Enterprise will be sent to the email address specified.

 Use the Credentials tab to manage the user’s password.
 If the Temporary switch is on, this new password can only be used once—the user will be asked to change their password after they use it to log in to Anaconda Enterprise.